How to Get a Business Loan

 2. Build Your Business Credit

 Many entrepreneurs don’t realize the importance of business credit.
-Building good credit for your business is essential to enabling your company to access all types of business financing and to gain the most favorable rates and terms.
+Building good credit for your business is essential to enabling your company to access all types of business funding and to gain the most favorable rates and terms.
 One of the most heavily weighted elements in calculating business creditworthiness is operating history.
 When you’re starting your company, try to establish it as an entity separate from you personally as soon as possible.
 This means obtaining a local business license and any relevant legal filings (LLC, DBA, partnership, etc.).
 Your company should also acquire its own phone number, website, and a mailing address (even if it’s a post office box).
 This will go a long way in demonstrating a stable business history.

 Open bank accounts in the business’ name and obtain a business credit card.
 You will be guaranteeing it personally at the beginning, but this is a major step towards getting a business loan.
 Establish relationships with your vendors and suppliers and ask them if you can pay on terms (e.g. net 30 payment).
 Terms are another form of credit.
 Use your credit sparingly and pay on time.
 Even if you don’t need it, use it occasionally to show future lenders that you are able to manage and pay off debts.